ErikKalkoken/janice/README.md

 - JSON files can be opened via file dialog, from clipboard, dropped on the window or given as command line argument
 - Supports viewing very large JSON files (>100MB, >10M elements)
 - Search for keys in the document.
 Supports wildcards.
-- Export segments of a JSON file into a new file
+- Export parts of a JSON file into a new file or to clipboard
 - Copy values to clipboard
 - Single executable file, no installation required
 - Desktop app that runs on Windows, Linux and macOS (experimental)